-Exporting exposes you to new ideas, marketing techniques and ways of competing you can’t experience at home.
+You will be exposed to new ideas, marketing techniques and ways of competing you can’t experience at home.
 The skills you develop in foreign markets will also help you to better compete in the domestic market.

 It is important to seek advice about what’s involved, consider the risks, decide if it is financially viable and conduct research in your chosen markets.

 Invest and Trade Western Australia provide access to a range of services designed to support businesses to trade with, and establish and grow, in this State including;

 - Western Australia’s unique and valuable strengths as an investment and trade destination

 - an overview of the state’s key export and investment industries along with the capability and opportunities that they provide; and

 - state-wide investment and trade-related news and events.